Ansalos/Graduation-Project/README.md

 - Optionally logs this data to a CSV for interpretability.
 - Includes heatmaps for decision transparency.
 - You can analyze logs using `Analyze_Decisions.py` to extract interpretable rules.
+- The model file `knight_network.pt` was trained on **10x10 boards** using self-play reinforcement learning.
+  It encodes policy (P) and value (V) predictions to guide MCTS decisions effectively.

+### Mode 9: Rule-Based Heuristic Player

+- Uses **interpretable decision rules** extracted from Mode 8’s move logs using decision tree classification.
+- No neural network or MCTS needed – runs purely on symbolic rules derived from observed good behavior.
+- Ideal for **fast and explainable** knight movement simulations.
+- Lightweight and portable – can run without PyTorch or complex dependencies.
+- Great for demonstrating how interpretable AI can replicate learned strategies with near-human transparency.

 ---

 ## Future Enhancements